kangjinkim/rcpsp-req-solver/README.md

     **Example `gencfg.json` structure (illustrative):**
     ```json
     {
         "num_of_insts": 100,          // for number of instances to be generated
         "inst_count_max": 5,          // for number of forests
         "task_max_count": 20,         // for number of jobs in an instance
         "resource_type_count": 4,     // for number of resources
         "timeout": 600,               // for timeout
         // ... other parameters for plain RCPSP
-		"rstar": 1, 				    // for the r^{\star} resource type for RCPSP-REQ
+        "rstar": 1,                   // for the r*(r-star) resource type for RCPSP-REQ
         // ... other requirement parameters
     }
     ```